-6.4.
+- 6.4.
 The FEI Children Championship is open to Horses which have not competed in a Grand Prix for Seniors during the current year.
-Ponies are not allowed in FEI Children Championships.
+Ponies are not allowed in FEI Children Championships. - 7.
+U25.

-7. U25.
+Age: 16 to 25 yo.
 For U25 Riders' age, please refer to the FEI General Regulations Appendix A - Definitions.